NFS404/soapbox-race-core-1/README.md

 ## Notes:

-* Currently i don't have a permissions to upload Achievement system.
+* Currently i don't have a permissions to upload Achievement system (made by Nilzao).
 Use ApexSBRW's one instead.